fuse-open/fuse-open.github.io/index.md

 The installers are pretty straight-forward; download the right installers for your operating system (currently supported: Windows and macOS), install it, and open Fuse.

+## How do I join the Fuse community?

+You can interact with other fusers on [Slack](https://fusecommunity.slack.com/) or in the [Forums](http://forums.fusetools.com).

+For technical questions, please prefer to use the [community forums](http://forums.fusetools.com).
+Include as much information as you can about your problem, as well as code to reproduce your issue.
+This will make it as easy as possible to help, and make your answer searchable for the future.
+Hundreds of common questions have already been answered.
+Give the search box a spin before posting :)